-G9 MDEP POCs: Kelly Frank, Kelly.t.frank.civ@mail.mil, 210-466-1217 G8 MDEP Analyst: Ella N. Samuels, ella.n.samuels.civ@mail.mil, 210-466-2000 e.
-Exceptional Family Member Program (EFMP)/EFMP System Navigators public law and Department of Defense mandates.
+G9 MDEP POCs: Kelly Frank, Kelly.t.frank.civ@mail.mil, 210-466-1217 G8 MDEP Analyst: Carol Ferguson, carol.d.ferguson4.civ@mail.mil, 210-466-0772 e.
+Exceptional Family Member Program (EFMP)/EFMP System Navigators

+- (1) The EFMP is a mandatory enrollment program that is based on public law and Department of Defense mandates.
 Soldiers update their records every three years or as a condition changes.
 The program works with other military and civilian agencies to provide comprehensive and coordinated community support, housing, educational, medical and personnel services to Families with special needs.
 Installation Management Command G-9 manages the worldwide program for the Assistant Chief of Staff for Installation Management.
 Military personnel agencies consider EFM needs in the assignment process; and Army Medical Department screens and documents needs and initiates enrollment of Soldiers in the program.
-Army Community Service (ACS) coordinates and manages the installation EFMP for the Garrison Commander.
+Army Community Service (ACS) coordinates and manages the installation EFMP for the Garrison Commander. - (2) An Exceptional Family Member is a Family member with any physical, emotional, developmental, or intellectual disorder that requires special treatment, therapy, education, training or counseling.
+Currently there are 44,464 Soldiers enrolled in the Army EFMP and 57,024 Family members registered. - (3) The civilian pay of Exceptional Family Member personnel is embedded within the QACS civilian pay distribution. - (4) Non-pay dollars are to be utilized in direct support of the EFMP mission which includes programming, special activities and staff training needs. - (5) Family Support EFMP specific trainings/seminars, childcare is authorized for up to ten hours per month, per enrolled EFMP. - (6) System Navigators: